MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleBigQuery.md

     ![Get Data from Google BigQuery](./media/google-bigquery/GetData.png)

-2. The Google BigQuery connector supports connecting through an organizational account or a service account login.
+2. The Google BigQuery connector supports connecting through an organizational account or a service account sign-in.
 In this example, you'll use the organizational account to sign in.
-Select **Sign In** to proceed.
+Select **Sign In** to continue.

     ![Sign in to Google BigQuery](./media/google-bigquery/SignIn.png)